The best care for everyone

-In compliance with the Accessibility for Ontarians with Disabilities Act (AODA), The NorWest Community Health Centres (CHCs) has an established plan, policies, practices and procedures on providing goods or services to people with disabilities where:
+In compliance with the Accessibility for Ontarians with Disabilities Act (AODA), NorWest Community Health Centres (NorWest CHC) has an established plan, policies, practices and procedures on providing goods or services to people with disabilities where:

 - Guiding principles establish our beliefs around accessibility.

-- Policies are directions provided to staff on how services will be provided.
+- Policies are directions for staff on how services are to be provided.

 - Procedures describe the steps staff are expected to take.

 As stated in our policy on Diversity and Inclusion, the we recognize diversity in our employees, clients, volunteers, students, and communities.
 NorWest CHC defines diversity to specifically include disability.
 As an organization, we take an anti-discriminatory approach to our governance, hiring, and service delivery policies and practices to eliminate barriers that prevent equitable participation.

 As stated in our provincial Model of Care Charter, we are committed to accessibility.
 This is reflected in our design of facilities, hours of operation, provision of advanced access, expansion of urgent care services, Mobile Health services, and outreach services, including home visits as appropriate.

 We believe everyone has the right to be treated with respect, dignity, and privacy, including clients, employees, volunteers, and students.